trustoverip/tswg-did-method-webs-specification/spec/didparameters.md

 ## DID Parameters

-This section describes the support of the `did:webs` for certain DID parameters.
+This section describes the support of the `did:webs` method for certain DID parameters.

 ### Support for `versionId`